colinbeales/AzurePipelinesHOL/AzurePipelinesLab6.md

 <img src="images/Lab6_3.png" width="624"/>

-4. Once again we know our source code is going to be in our Azure Repos repository in the Master branch so we should be able to stick with the defaults here and click "Continue"
+4. Once again we know our source code is going to be in our Azure Repos repository in the master branch so we should be able to stick with the defaults here and click "Continue"

 <img src="images/Lab6_4.png" width="624"/>

-5. For the template to start with lets find the template for "Docker container" as that will be a good start point and click "Apply"
+5. For the template to scaffold our starting pipeline lets find the template for "Docker container" as that will be a good start point and click "Apply"

 <img src="images/Lab6_5.png" width="624"/>